siemiatj/airport-internetz/README.md

   },
 ```

-and add it to a relevant file in `cointries` folder or create a new `ISO_NAME.json` file.
+and add it to a relevant file in `countries` folder or create a new `ISO_NAME.json` file.